Visit Delft — A Scenic City of the Dutch Golden Age

 The museum has permanent exhibitions of textiles, ceramics, and silverware from the city’s glorious period.
 A large part of the collection is dedicated to the origin and history of Delftware art.

-Market Square is the largest and most beautiful square in the city, its trademark, and lifeblood.
+Market Square, Delft’s largest and most iconic plaza, represents the city’s vibrant hub, bustling with tourists, and capturing its essence.
 All roads lead to this square, so if you happen to get lost and cannot find your way around, you won’t go wrong if you go in its direction.

-The Market square is the city’s main gathering place where you can buy everything you need.
-Thursday is market day, and then the whole environment simply comes alive.
+The Market Square is the city’s main gathering place where you can buy everything you need.
+Thursday is market day, and then the whole environment comes alive.
 On at least 150 covered stalls, you can buy flowers, vegetables, delicious cheeses, handmade souvenirs, fresh bread, antiques, books, and jewelry.

 If you get tired of shopping, stop by one of the nearby cafes and restaurants to refresh and rest and gather strength for further surprises that await you.